mgavrin/heraldry/README.md

   * Ermine
   * Vair
-  * Figure out how to go through an image pixel by pixel and swap colors, so you can have arbitrary tinctures of ermine and vair
+  * Figure out how to go through an image pixel by pixel and swap colors, so you can have arbitrary tinctures of ermine and vair and arbitrary tinctures around a complex line

 * Field divisions
   * Per pale